CGAL/cgal/Packages/Boolean_set_operations_2/test/Boolean_set_operations_2/data/agg_op/README.txt

 # aggregate intersection on Polygon_2 and  Polygon_with_holes_2 ranges
 RESULT  # the same as above

-# aggregate intersection on Polygon_2 range
-RESULT  # the same as above

 # aggregate symmetric difference on Polygon_with_holes_2 range
 RESULT  # the same as above